One of my favorite things about visiting Los Angeles is Hollywood Hills hiking in the mountains above the city.

 The Hollywood sign is seen from close range in Griffith Park.
 You can even hike right up to the sign if you’re so inclined.

-The observatory and planetarium are must-sees when you’re visiting Los Angeles.
+The Griffith Observatory and planetarium are must-sees when you’re visiting Los Angeles.
 Check out everything from a bust of James Dean (in honor of Rebel Without a Cause, which was filmed here), a selection of meteorites, giant telescopes to view the stars, and much more.

 There’s wildlife up here, including deer, plus some really dangerous stuff you might not expect to find in the heart of L.A., like coyotes, mountain lions, and rattlesnakes.